Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 Kodi does not support the ATMOS name as a track description, therefore is replaced by [DOLBY-HD], so:

-- On Kodi 18.x ATMOS tracks can be distinguished only from the skin media-flag [DOLBY-HD].
+- On Kodi v18 ATMOS tracks can be distinguished only from the skin media-flag [DOLBY-HD].
-- On Koki 19.x ATMOS tracks can be distinguished also from the label ATMOS in the audio language list.
+- On Koki v19 or above ATMOS tracks can be distinguished also from the label ATMOS in the audio language list.

 ## Other